Biloxi, Mississippi: Subsequent history

 British rule lasted from 1763 to 1779, followed by Spanish rule from 1779 to 1810.
 Despite this, the character of Biloxi remained mostly French, as their descendants made up the majority of the population.
-In 1811, the US traded with Spain to take over Biloxi and related area, making it part of their Mississippi Territory.
+In 1811, the U.S. traded with Spain to take over Biloxi and the related area, making it part of their Mississippi Territory.
 Mississippi, and Biloxi with it, was admitted as a state to the union in 1817.

 Biloxi began to grow.
-In the antebellum period of the 19th century, it became known as a summer resort, because of its proximity to the breezes and beaches of the coast.
+In the antebellum period of the 19th century, it became known as a summer resort due to its proximity to the breezes and beaches of the coast.
 It also had the advantages of proximity to New Orleans and ease of access via water.
-Summer homes were built by wealthy slave-owners and commercial figures.
-Hotels and rental cottages were developed to serve those who could not afford their own homes.
+Summer homes were built by wealthy slave-owners and commercial figures, and hotels and rental cottages were developed to serve those who could not afford their own homes.

 The Biloxi Lighthouse was built in Baltimore, Maryland, and shipped south, where it was completed at the site in May 1848.
 (It is one of two surviving lighthouses on the Mississippi Gulf Coast, which at one time had twelve.)

 In the early stages of the Civil War, Ship Island was captured by Union forces, enabling them to take control of Biloxi.
 No major battles were fought in the area, and Biloxi did not suffer direct damage from the war.
 Some local Union sentiment could be discerned following the war's conclusion.

 In the postbellum period, Biloxi again emerged as a vacation spot.
 Its popularity as a destination increased with railroad access.
-In 1881, the first cannery was built in the town to process seafood, leading to others soon joining the location.
-This stimulated development in the city, and it attracted new immigrants from Europe and different ethnic groups who worked in the seafood factories.
+In 1881, the first cannery was built in the town to process seafood, leading others to join the location.
+This stimulated development in the city and attracted new immigrants from Europe and various ethnic groups who worked in the seafood factories.
 They processed shrimp and other local seafood.
 These changes gave Biloxi a more heterogeneous population.

 During World War II, the United States Army Air Forces built Keesler Field, now Keesler Air Force Base, which became a major basic training site and site for aircraft maintenance.
 The Biloxi economy boomed as a result, attracting new residents and businesses.
 By 1958, the first Jewish synagogue had been built in the town.